 - Biliary changes after liver transplant (such as bile leaks)

 - Pancreatic duct obstructions

-In the case obstructive jaundice, the symptoms develop because of a narrowing or blockage of the bile ducts or pancreatic ducts, preventing them from draining bile normally.
+In the case obstructive jaundice, the symptoms develop because of a narrowed or blocked bile duct or pancreatic duct, preventing the normal drainage of bile.

 - Imaging tests such as CT scanning and magnetic resonance imaging